 With this current sentiment as a backdrop, ThirdEyeMedia saw an opportunity for a positive and creative tech PR campaign that could attract the attention of the growing entrepreneurial community in Portugal, using the #paymetoo campaign and emerging status of women in tech as a catalyst.

-To maximise visibility with target audiences ThirdEyeMedia developed a press release and strategic media outreach plan to deliver a tech PR program that would capture the attention of national daily press, tech and millenial press and most importantly the target audience.
-By gaining high quality media placements, the media initiative boosted national brand awareness for Le Wagon, strengthened engagement with the current community members and also successfully attracted new members into the bootcamps.
+To maximise visibility with target audiences ThirdEyeMedia developed a press release and strategic media outreach plan to deliver a tech PR program that would capture the attention of national daily press, tech, and millennial press and most importantly the target audience.
+By gaining high-quality media placements, the media initiative boosted national brand awareness for Le Wagon, strengthened engagement with the current community members and also successfully attracted new members into the boot camps.

 “ThirdEyeMedia are truly in line with the pulse of the European tech scene and are able to inspire and direct the conversation in a relevant way that not only drives results for your business but gives your company a deeper, more meaningful purpose,” said Shannon.
 “The expertise and passion for what they do are to be envied.”

 What was the outcome of this tech PR strategy?